davidsbatista/davidsbatista.github.io/about/index.md

 #  creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

-I did both my B.Sc. and M.Sc. at the [Faculty of Sciences], [University of Lisbon], between 2005 and 2006 I did two semesters asan exchange student at the [Karlsruhe Institute of Technology (KIT)] (former Universität Karlsruhe) under the Erasmus program.
+I did both my B.Sc. and M.Sc. at the [Faculty of Sciences], [University of Lisbon], between 2005 and 2006 I did two semesters as an exchange student at the [Karlsruhe Institute of Technology (KIT)] (former Universität Karlsruhe) under the Erasmus program.

 My [master thesis (in portuguese)] research was done at the [XLDB] research group, where I developed an information extraction system,  which generates a geographic summary for documents in Portuguese.
 The summary lists the geographic named-entities in a document, disambiguated and linked to a geographic ontology.
 The system was applied to a crawl of the Portuguese Web using a Hadoop cluster.